Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

 Now we are ready to define Witten's open bosonic SFT.
 The task is to find a nonlinear extension of the linearized equations of motion $Q\Psi=0$ and define an appropriate action principle.
 First we note an analogy between string fields and gauge fields formulated in the language of differential forms:

 This analogy suggests a nonlinear gauge invariance of the string field

 where $\Lambda$ is an infinitesimal gauge parameter.
 The proposed gauge symmetry requires defining a product between the string fields $\Psi$ and $\Lambda$.
 This is Witten's open string star product.
 Sometimes this is written $A*B$, but usually we will simply write $AB$.
 Let us assume for the moment that a suitable product has been defined and proceed.
-There is only one gauge covariant, nonlinear extension of the equations of motion:
+A gauge covariant nonlinear extension of the equations of motion is given by

 These resemble the equations of motion of Chern-Simons theory.
 This leads to an action

 for an appropriately defined trace operation.
 The consistency of this action relies on the following ``axioms:"

 These properties imply that the state space $\mathcal{H}$ of the BCFT has been endowed with the structure of a cyclic, graded differential associative algebra.
 The same structure applies to matrix valued forms on a 3-manifold, which allows the definition of Chern-Simons theory.